jaywcjlove/app-rejection-fixes/README.md

 >
 > ???

+## 🚫 Guideline 2.1 - Performance - App Completeness

+Submissions to App Review, including apps you make available for pre-order, should be final versions with all necessary metadata and fully functional URLs included; placeholder text, empty websites, and other temporary content should be scrubbed before submission.
+Make sure your app has been tested on-device for bugs and stability before you submit it, and include demo account info (and turn on your back-end service!) if your app includes a login.
+If you are unable to provide a demo account due to legal or security obligations, you may include a built-in demo mode in lieu of a demo account with prior approval by Apple.
+Ensure the demo mode exhibits your app’s full features and functionality.
+We will reject incomplete app bundles and binaries that crash or exhibit obvious technical problems.

+**Q: Issue Description**

+The app exhibited one or more bugs that would negatively impact App Store users.

+Bug description: No content was displayed on the PASS Purchase page.

+> [!TIP]
+> **A: 💯 Rejection Fixes**
+>
+> ???

+## 🚫  Guideline 2.3 - Performance - Accurate Metadata

+We noticed that your app’s metadata includes the following information, which is not relevant to the app’s content and functionality:

+What’ new text showed iOS reference.

+**Q: Next Steps**

+To resolve this issue, please revise or remove this content from your app’s metadata.
+For resources on metadata best practices, you may want to review the App Store Product Page information available on the Apple Developer website.

+> [!TIP]
+> **A: 💯 Rejection Fixes**
+>
+> While mentioning macOS in the release notes for an iOS app is not problematic, mentioning iOS in the release notes for a macOS app is likely to result in rejection.

 ## 🚫 Guideline 4 - Design

 We noticed an issue with your app's user interface that contributes to a lower-quality user experience than App Store users expect.